 The best method of spotting disease in your fish is to check them daily at the same time and be sure to watch every fish closely.
 Once you know their normal behavior and patterns, it is easier to pick up on any small changes.

 Parasites most commonly enter an aquarium when new fish are added without proper quarantine.
 The stress of transport and adjustment to a new aquarium causes decreased immune function, allowing any parasites riding along to easily replicate and spread.

 Common clinical signs of parasites in saltwater fish include external spots, bruises or scale loss from flashing, increased lethargy and respiratory effort or sudden death.

 Here are the most common saltwater fish parasites:

 - Neobenedenia sp.

 Depending on the parasite present, your treatment options may vary.
-Contact your aquatic veterinarian in order to correctly identify and prescribe the best treatment available.
-Many parasite treatments are not coral or invertebrate-safe, so you may need another holding tank to treat infested fish.
+Contact your aquatic veterinarian in order to correctly identify the parasite and prescribe the best treatment available.
+Many parasite treatments are not coral or invertebrate-safe, so you may need a quarantine tank to treat infested fish.

 02 of 05

 There are numerous bacteria species present in your aquarium.
 A fish's immune system can keep most bacteria in check most of the time.
-If your fish is stressed out due to poor water quality, territory or space disputes or poor nutrition, their immune function will drop and they will be more likely to develop a secondary bacteria infection.
+If your fish is stressed due to poor water quality, territory or space disputes, or poor nutrition, their immunity will decrease and they will be more likely to develop a secondary bacterial infection.

 Common signs of bacterial disease in marine fish included lethargy, decreased appetite, ulcers, and sudden death.
 If you note any of these signs, be sure to test your water quality and evaluate your fish's diet.